Las Minas, Veracruz: History

 The original name for the area was Zomelahuacan (Nahuatl: "slippery place of elderberries").
 The discovery of rich mineral deposits in the area of Zomelahuacan and Tatatila dates back to 1680 and gold and copper mining took place in the 18th and 19th centuries.
 In 1803 the town of Las Minas de Zomelahuacan was founded; its name was eventually shortened to Las Minas.

 On 1 December 1868, Las Minas became a municipality in the canton of Jalacingo in the state of Veracruz.
 On 28 October 1881 it was separated from Jalacingo and attached to the canton of Xalapa.
 It became a free municipality on 15 January 1918.

 Administration

 The municipal government comprises a president, a councillor (Spanish: síndico), and a trustee (regidor).
 The current president of the municipality is María Magdalena Hernández Condado.

 Demographics

-In the 2010 Mexican Census, the municipality of Las Minas recorded a population of 2897 inhabitants living in 614 households.
-The 2015 Intercensal Survey estimated a population of 2920 inhabitants in Las Minas, including 4.45% who reported being of Indigenous ancestry.
+In the 2020 Mexican Census, the municipality of Las Minas recorded a population of 2,934 inhabitants living in 614 households.

-There are 12 localities in the municipality, of which only the municipal seat, also called Las Minas, is classified as urban.
-It recorded a population of 235 inhabitants in the 2010 Census.
+There are 12 localities in the municipality, all of the classified as rural.
+The municipal seat, Las Minas, recorded a population of 219 inhabitants.
+Other localities include Rinconada (539 hab.), Molinillo (439 hab.), Landaco (348 hab.), Quiahuixcuautla (304 hab.) and Pueblo Nuevo (242 hab.).